hacomono-lib/deps_grapher/README.md

 ## Description

 Deps Grapher is intended for a general understanding of class dependencies through static analysis.
-It uses `parser` gem.
+It uses `prism` gem.

 Please note the following: